 Home entertainment products, computers and other technology

 Australian households often have a variety of home entertainment and technology products.
-Only the most common and high-energy use products are subject to minimum energy performance standards (MEPS) and/or the Energy Rating Label, as indicated below.
+Only the most common and high-energy use products are subject to minimum energy performance standards and/or the Energy Rating Label, as indicated below.

 Appliances Your Home

-For Consumers Water Efficiency Labelling and Standards (WELS) scheme
+Choose water-efficient products Water Efficiency Labelling and Standards (WELS) scheme

-Water-efficient products Water Efficiency Labelling and Standards (WELS) scheme
+Compare water-efficient products Water Efficiency Labelling and Standards (WELS) scheme

 Renting appliances Australian Securities & Investments Commission